Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 The last step is to configure your indices life cycle.
 This is based on your indices names.
 When you configured Logstash, we asked you to configure your index with the following name `sc-apps-%{+YYYY.MM.dd}`.
-We will configure Curator to parse the date contained on those names and delete the ones that are too old.
+Create a file named: `log-clean.yml`.
+This configuration parse the indices names stored in elasticsearch and remove the one that too old.

 ```yaml
 actions: